 The remainder is the answer.

-At the fair, the organizers decide to give out 350 free tickets for the rides to the first visitors at a rate of 4 tickets per visitor.
-How many tickets were not given out?
+At the fair, the organizers decide to give out 350 free tickets at a rate of 4 tickets per visitor.
+How many tickets were left over?

 Sample response: Two tickets were not given out.